Published on May 29th, 2015 | by Pro Wrestling Stories0

 An utter sincerity is shown throughout the book which gives a dynamic you would never have known between him and his father, brother Cody and ex-wife Terri (WWE’s Marlena).
 He also goes into detail on his alcohol and drug abuse and how he overcame them.
 Again, a highly suggested read!

-Rhodes Describes His Experience of Going an Hour in a Match for the First Time the Guys Who Taught Him the Art of Wrestling
+Rhodes Describes His Experience of Going an Hour in a Match for the First Time with the Guys Who Taught Him the Art of Wrestling

 “There were a lot of guys who helped me along the way.
 Mike Graham and Steve Keirn taught me how to work and hone my trade during those years in Florida.
 Then I was fortunate to get hooked up with guys like Barry Windham, Arn Anderson, Bobby Eaton, and Larry Zbyszko.
 Those guys taught me the nitty-gritty of professional wrestling.
 A lot of my work is like Barry’s.
 He is so smooth and so good.
 Thanks to what I learned from Barry, I work smooth as well.
 Arn, Bobby, and Larry were guys who did things the right way.
 They paid attention to detail and they were passionate about the business.
 Those guys all made me a bigger star than I was at the time simply because they were so good and they cared about what they were doing.
 They knew how to work the crowd and at the same time they were taking a kid like me to the next level.
 Ricky Steamboat taught me how to get beat up.
 It might not sound that difficult, but there is a fine art to showing people you are in pain and being able to completely sell that emotion.
 He taught me when to move, when to stay down on the mat, when to show my face, and how to do it in the most convincing manner.